syndr/ansible-role-docker_engine/README.md

 **'latest' versus 'present'**

 The `docker_engine_package_state` variable can be set to 'latest' or 'present'.
-When set to 'latest', the package manager will attempt to install the latest version of the Docker package available.
+When set to 'latest', the package manager will attempt to install the latest version of the Docker package available that *matches the value* of `docker_engine_package_version`.
 When set to 'present', the package manager will install the version specified in the `docker_engine_package_version` variable _only_ if no existing version of docker is discovered.
 To guarantee that a version of docker matching the specified version number is installed, set `docker_engine_package_state` to 'latest'.

 ## Requirements